cnidaire/Master1_Internship/report.md

 Nitrogen is a main block of life since it is present in DNA and proteins.
 However, Nitrogen is limited in most of the ocean surface [@singh_contribution_2012].

-Even though the N2 gas constitutes around 70% of our atmosphere and is saturated in seawater, the di-nitrogen fixation process is to a large extent mediated by diazotrophs [knapp_sensitivity_2012].
+Even though the N2 gas constitutes around 78% of our atmosphere and is saturated in seawater, the di-nitrogen fixation process is to a large extent mediated by diazotrophs in the oceans [@knapp_sensitivity_2012].
 Using the nitrogenase enzyme, diazotrophs break the strong triple bond between the two N atoms.
 This enzyme is encoded by *nif* genes [@stacey_biological_1992].

 Hence, reactive nitrogen sources such as dinitrogen (N2) fixation act as natural fertilizing